Appalachian Trail Gear List & Strategy 2024

 There is heavy brush along much of the trail.
 When wet, the brush creates a “car wash” effect, soaking you from the waist down.
 A rain kilt is a good option for thru-hikers.
 Also, consider waterproof over mittens to help keep your hands dry.

-Related: The Best Rain Jackets
+Related: Best Rain Jackets and Best Rain Pants

 RUGGED TRAIL, MORE ELEVATION GAIN, FEWER MILES PER DAY